musikele/musikele.github.io/_posts/2021-07-19-move-your-photos-from-google-photos-to-synology-without-loosing-your-mind.md

 category: English
 layout: post
 date: 2021-07-19
-title: Move your photos from Google Photos to Synology without loosing your mind
+title: Move your photos from Google Photos to Synology without losing your mind
 permalink: from-google-photos-to-synology-photos
 description: 'In theory moving from Google Photos to Synology is easy.
 In practice it requires many steps.
 Here''s what worked for me. '